raspberrypilearning/build-a-webpage/en/step_2.md

 --- task ---

-Open the [Build a web page starter project](http://rpf.io/scratch-new){:target="_blank"}.
-Scratch will open in another browser tab.
+Open the [Build a web page starter project](https://trinket.io/library/trinkets/a61473a691){:target="_blank"}.
+Trinket will open in another browser tab.

 --- /task ---

---- task ---

-Any other info/content

---- /task ---

---- save ---